 Before building, we make sure to use ecologically safe products and low-emission construction materials – ranging from solvent-free paints that meet the RAL-ZU 102 standard to textile floor coverings with the GUT quality seal.
 This also means that we consider as many materials as possible in a holistic way, over their entire life cycle.
 When we build, we implement systematic waste management, avoiding refuse where possible, and otherwise reducing, separating, and sustainably disposing of it, as well as transparently documenting its disposal.
 We’ve set a waste recycling target of at least 75% – and rising.

 We see ourselves as a part of your ecological footprint and are constantly striving to enhance our performance in this respect.
-Our vehicle fleet has been completely emission-free since 2023.
-After all, it’s important to set a high bar.
+Since 2023, our vehicle fleet has been completely emission-free.
+It’s important to set a high bar.

 Find out how we can advance your project sustainably.